Jan Toorop: Biography

 In 1869 he left Indonesia for the Netherlands, where he studied in Delft and Amsterdam.
 In 1880 he became a student at the Rijksakademie in Amsterdam.
-He met the Belgian painter William Degouve de Nuncques in 1883 and the two shared a studio for a time and developed a strong friendship.
+He met the Belgian painter William Degouve de Nuncques in 1883, and the two shared a studio for a time and developed a strong friendship.
 From 1882 to 1886 he lived in Brussels where he joined the artist association L'Essor, which had as its original aim to rebel against the conservative tendencies of the art institutions and circles in Brussels.
-Later he joined in Brussels Les XX (Les Vingts), a group of artists centred on James Ensor.
-Toorop worked in various styles during these years, such as Realism, Impressionism Neo-Impressionism and Post-Impressionism.
+Later he joined in Brussels Les XX (Les Vingts, "The Twenty"), a group of artists centred on James Ensor.
+Toorop worked in various styles during these years, such as Realism, Impressionism, Neo-Impressionism, and Post-Impressionism.